cmstatr/cmstatr/joss-paper/paper.md

 have similar argument lists.
 The intent is to make the package easy to learn and use.

-The implementation of `cmstatr` also aims to avoid the use of lookup tables and minimize the use of approximations.
+The implementation of `cmstatr` also aims to avoid the use of look-up tables and minimize the use of approximations.
 While this decision leads to increased computation time, the typically small data sets (tens to hundreds of observations) associated with composite material test data,